Myths and excuses against barefooting

 Looking out for one's own well-being in such circumstances is always

-Food: absolutely no bearing, and there never has been.
+Food: no relevance, and there never has been.

 deeply entrenched one that often includes bogus "health code" claims.